Sruthi-Palle/Kubernetes-Complete-Guide/43-Networking/Prerequisites/02-Switching-Routing-Gateways.md

 - **Host B:** 192.168.1.6 and 192.168.2.6 [have IP's at both networks]
 - **Host C:** 192.168.2.5

-For host A to communicate with host C, host A must direct traffic aimed at network 192.168.2.0 to host B. On host A, execute:
+For host A to communicate with host C, host A must direct traffic aimed at network 192.168.2.0 to host B(gateway to network 192.168.2.0).
+On host A, execute:

 ```bash theme={null}
 ip route add 192.168.2.0/24 via 192.168.1.6